Fiat Grande Panda: Interior

 The interior dashboard features a rectangular element with rounded sides inspired by the shape of the Lingotto circuit in Turin and the oval theme is repeated throughout the interior.

 The same rectangular shape houses the 10-inch digital instrument cluster and 10.25-inch touchscreen infotainment display.
 In the centre of the dashboard, the transparent yellow panel features the silhouette of the original Panda model climbing uphill.
-Part of the dashboard is covered in bamboo fibre, including the glove box.
+Part of the dashboard is covered in bamboo fibre (not in basic versions), including the glove box.
 Other interior items are a rocker switch used for the automatic transmission in the central console, two USB-C charging ports for the front occupants and the classic metal key for the ignition.

 There are several yellow decorative elements marking the contours of the air vents, dashboard and centre console.
 A range of contrasting materials are used such as textured fabrics, tinted acrylics and brighter coloured plastics.
 The front and rear seats have a chequered finish, with contrast yellow stitching and an inscription in yellow that reads, "Panda made with love in Fiat".

-The interior has up to 13 L of storage space includes the "pocket" retrospective to the original model in the form of an upper glovebox.
+The interior has up to 13 L of storage space, including the "pocket" retrospective to the original model in the form of an upper glovebox.
 The Grande Panda has a boot space of 412 L, it is 60% larger compared to its predecessor.